conmas/site/_posts/2015-08-17-apple-music-design-broken.md

 In iOS 8.4, this menu with its myriad of options essentially took over the screen.
 In early betas of iOS 9, with the new spacing and typography added to contextual menus, the menu was too large for the screen.
 Apple quickly course-corrected and offered a condensed and simplified range of options in [more recent versions of the iOS 9 beta](https://www.punchkick.com/videos/2015/07/10/iphone-6s-orders-ios-9-beta-showtime-more-the-friday-five), demonstrating an awareness of problem areas and a willingness to find a creative solution.

 ![](/assets/apple-music-context-menu-ios-9-10.jpg)
-<span class="caption">Before and after of menus in Apple Music on iOS 9 beta releases.</span>
+<div class="caption">Before and after of menus in Apple Music on iOS 9 beta releases.</div>

 Rather than traditional context menus that present a list of text-based options, the new Apple Music menu includes a fully custom area for actions with additional options.
 A new section at the top of the menu features album artwork and simple icons for “love” (the service’s on-off mechanic to inform recommendations), radio options, and sharing options.
 The remaining text-based items never overtake the screen, and vary based on the individual list the item appears within.